-Join Michael McDonald for an in-depth discussion in this video Using the exercise files, part of Applied Economic Forecasting with Big Data.
+Join Michael McDonald for an in-depth discussion in this video Using the exercise files, part of Excel: Economic Analysis and Data Analytics.

 - [Instructor] In this course we'll be using a variety of Excel files as we go the videos.
 If you wish to follow along with these exercises you'll want to download the Exercise Files folder to somewhere accessible on your desktop.
 As you enter the Exercise Files folder, you'll observe that we have a separate folder for each exercise file and entering any of these folders you'll see that we have files labeled begin and end.
 In this case we have a file for zero two zero one begin.

 This is the file that corresponds to section two, video one and then the file at the beginning of the exercises.
 The end file, covers what the output should look like once you've completed the video.